 A token saved in a config file becomes persistent local state, so file permissions and cleanup matter as much as the request syntax.

-5. Unset the token after the request or batch completes.
+5. Clear the token from the current shell when the request batch is complete.

 $ unset ACCESS_TOKEN